-The programs that a home user needs are email, web browser, pdf file viewer, video and music playback software as well as, office program including spreadsheet, word processing and presentation graphics.
-Today, cloud services, web calls and other social media programs are also often needed.
+The applications that a home user needs are email, web browser, pdf file viewer, video and music playback software as well as office program including spreadsheet, word processing and presentation graphics.
+Today, cloud services, web calls and other social media applications are also often needed.

-Although Linux has many different operating systems, the above mentioned programs can be found in all these systems and look the same.
-In this sense, the home user can choose any operating system.
+Although Linux has many different operating systems (distros), the above mentioned applications can be found in all these systems and look the same.
+In this sense, the home user can choose any Linux operating system.